paolodelia99/mario-maker/docs/CONTRIBUTING.md

 ## Todos

-Here's I made a list of thing that I would like to implement.
+Here's I made a list of things that I would like to implement.
 Enjoy!

-Feel free also to add thing that you would like to see in the game.
+Feel free also to add features that you would like to see in the game.

 - [ ] make parachute swings
 - [ ] State pattern for controlling the player and the enemies (https://gameprogrammingpatterns.com/state.html)